 The 2015 Hyder Environmental Impact Statement (EIS), divides the site into "Quarry Cells" which were identified A to I. Extraction will occur in the area identified as Cell G as well as extending the existing void into the overburden emplacement area in the north-east (Cell E).
 The existing batter slopes of 1 horizontal: 2 vertical or 26 degrees for the clay and 1 horizontal: 1.5 vertical or 35 degrees for the Blue Shale will be continued.

-Overburden in area E will initially be stripped and laid back, this material will be hauled and used to create the northern visual and acoustic bund wall north of area D. Mining will occur in southern portions of area E and C, initially with some vegetation clearing and then brown and blue shale winning.

-Area G re-growth vegetation will be stripped on top of the hill initially, overburden and then clay.
+Overburden in area E has been stripped and laid back, this material has been hauled and used to create the northern visual and acoustic bund wall north of area D. Mining is active in southern portions of area E and C, winning brown and blue shale.
+This area is expected to remain active throughout the forward program period.
+In Cell G, vegetation will be stripped on top of the hill initially, overburden and then clay.
 The mining activities will be restricted to the western portion of the hill as outlined in the EIS.
 Haulage off the hill will either be to the south and around onto the existing haul road and onto the stockpile area or north off the working benches.
 The development of the mining of the hill will be benched and targeted around the varying intersected product layers such as Clay, Brown Shale and Blue Shale.